wagtail-nest/wagtail-personalisation/docs/usage_guide/implementation.rst

 Using template blocks for personalisation
 -----------------------------------------

-*Please note that using personalisable template tags is not the recommended method for adding personalisation to your content, as it is largely decoupled from the administration interface.
+*Please note that using the personalisable template tag is not the recommended method for adding personalisation to your content, as it is largely decoupled from the administration interface.
 Use responsibly.*